kyma-project/community/concepts/admission-webhook-cert-management/README.md

 ## Conclusion

-After some discussions we came to the conclsuion that even though `cert-manager` is a recommended solution, it would be an overkill for our use case.
-Self-signed certificate generation and rotation is a tiny subset of all `cert-manager` capabilities and can be implemented in future component operators as a part of the modularization startegy.
+After some discussions, we came to the conclusion that even though `cert-manager` is a recommended solution, it would be an overkill for our use case.
+Self-signed certificate generation and rotation is a tiny subset of all `cert-manager` capabilities and can be implemented in future component operators as a part of the modularization strategy.